GridProtectionAlliance/go2cs/docs/README.md

 ![go2cs](images/HeadToHead-Small.png)
 Currently converted code will not execute with latest release of Try .NET (see [posted issue](https://github.com/dotnet/try/issues/859)).
 Will be watching for an update.

 As releases are made for updated `go2cs` executables, this will also include updates to pre-converted [Go Standard Library libraries for reference from NuGet](https://www.nuget.org/packages?q=%22package+in+.NET+for+use+with+go2cs%22).

+Before posting an issue for usage related questions consider using the [go2cs discussions forum](https://discussions.gridprotectionalliance.org/c/gpa-products/Golang-to-C-Converter/).

 ## Testing